Garrison mentality

 The theory of garrison mentality argues that early Canadian identity was characterised by fear of an empty and hostile national landscape.
 It suggests that the environment's impact on the national psyche has influenced themes within Canadian literature, cinema and television.
-The term was first coined by literary critic Northrop Frye in the Literary History of Canada (1965), who used the metaphorical image of a garrison to illustrate that Canadians are defensive and hiding from external forces.
+The term was coined by literary critic Northrop Frye in the Literary History of Canada (1965), who used the metaphorical image of a garrison to illustrate that Canadians are defensive and hiding from external forces.
 It was then expanded upon by various other critics, including authors and academics.
 The garrison mentality is apparent in both older and more contemporary Canadian literature and media.
 The theory has received criticism and praise for its overarching premise that the natural environment has determined the qualities of a population.

 Overview and characteristics

 Painting by Edward Walsh from 1803 to 1807, depicting the upper Canadian wilderness closing off a small village from the rest of society.

 The garrison mentality posits that unaccommodating external environments in Canada, whether they be physical or political, have influenced the psyche of its inhabitants to make them introspective and defensive.
 For example, the unknown wilderness and cold emptiness of Canada's landscape during settlement is suggested to have caused such qualities, as isolating oneself from a dangerous environment is safer than attempting to tame it.

 The garrison mentality is suggested to entail various characteristics, such as: